Lieutenant-Colonel Edward Graham Pennefather (1850 – 1928)

 When Pennefather met Cpl.
 C.H.F.
 Divine and Tpr.
 R.C.
 Smith looking for lost horses he made no enquiry as to whether they were themselves responsible but according to Divine:“ at this he let himself go, and I got such a telling-off – it was no good telling him that I had not lost the horses, so I suffered in silence.
 He said we were not to be trusted with goats, let alone such valuable animals as horses.
 When the Colonel had completely exhausted his vocabulary, he rode off.”

-However, there were other opinions other than Leonard which are far more benevolent of Pennefather.
-In July 1891 he was at Fort Hill in Penhalonga soon after Sisters Rose Blennerhassett, Lucy Sleeman and Welby had arrived on foot from Beira, but had no hospital facilities.
+However, there were other opinions that are far more benevolent of Pennefather.
+In July 1891 he was at Fort Hill in Penhalonga soon after nursing Sister’s Rose Blennerhassett, Lucy Sleeman and Welby had arrived on foot from Beira, but had no hospital facilities.
 Blennerhassett and Sleeman writing in Adventures in Mashonaland wrote: “just at that time Col. Pennefather of the Inniskilling’s, who was commanding the Chartered Company’s Police, came from Salisbury to Umtali, and made a pilgrimage to our camp on Sabi Ophir hill.
-We found him a delightful to deal with.
+We found him a delightful person to deal with.
 With the prompt decision of a soldier he had the vexed question settled in a day, and it was resolved that we should occupy a small encampment close to the police lines.
 Hospital huts would be built near it and in two or three weeks we should be able to receive patients.”

 Marshall Hole writes that Rhodes and Jameson put their heads together to devise some means of ridding themselves of this white elephant.
 Jameson could not understand why the police would not carry out civil duties such as driving post-carts, assisting in surveying farms, or doing clerical work for the administration.
 On one occasion he said to Pennefather: “when your men are doing nothing you show them in your returns as ‘available for duty’ but the moment I ask a man to do something, I am told he must get extra duty pay.”